-When the Bryan Fire Department and CHI St. Joseph Health partnered in 2019 to screen all firefighters for cancers common to their profession, Chief Randy McGregor couldn’t have expected his results would be flagged for further testing.
+When the Bryan Fire Department and St. Joseph Health partnered in 2019 to screen all firefighters for cancers common to their profession, Chief Randy McGregor couldn’t have expected his results would be flagged for further testing.

 The screenings were part of a broader initiative for Bryan Fire Department to reduce cancer rates and improve firefighter health.
 Firefighters risk their lives every day to save others.
 But they face more than the dangers of putting out fires.